AdobeDocs/pass.en/help/authentication/identify-protected-resources.md

     getAuthorization(resource);
 ```

-Resource specifiers are opaque to Adobe Pass authentication; they are simply passed through to the MVPD.
-If the MVPD does not recognize or cannot parse your resource specifier, it returns an error to Adobe Pass authentication, which passes the error back to your `tokenRequestFailed()` callback.
+Resource specifiers are opaque to Adobe Pass Authentication; they are simply passed through to the MVPD.
+If the MVPD does not recognize or cannot parse your resource specifier, it returns an error to Adobe Pass Authentication, which passes the error back to your `tokenRequestFailed()` callback.

 <!--
 ## Related Information {#related}